U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

-Pace University is a leading, private university with campuses in New York City and Westchester County, New York.
-Offering bachelor's, master's and doctoral degrees in comprehensive business and liberal arts programs, Pace prepares its nearly 13,000 students (8,000 undergraduate and 5,000 graduate) for successful careers in their chosen professions.
-Pace is composed of two colleges - Dyson College of Arts and Sciences and the College of Health Professions - and four schools: Lubin School of Business, School of Education, Seidenberg School of Computer Science and Information Systems and Pace Law School.
-The Law School, in White Plains, New York, is renowned for its environmental law program, ranked number 3 in the country by U.S. News and World Report.
+Since 1906, Pace University has been preparing students to become leaders in their fields by providing an education that combines exceptional academics with professional experience.
+Over the last century, Pace has grown into one of the Northeast's leading private universities with campuses in New York City and Westchester County, NY, according to The Princeton Review.
+Offering bachelor's, master's, and doctoral degrees in comprehensive business and liberal arts programs, Pace prepares its nearly 12,800 students (8,300 undergraduates and almost 4,500 graduates) for successful careers and enriched backgrounds.
+Pace is composed of the Dyson College of Arts and Sciences, the College of Health Professions, the Lubin School of Business, the School of Education, the Seidenberg School of Computer Science and Information Systems, and the Pace Law School, in White Plains, NY.

-Historically known for its business programs, Pace has evolved into a comprehensive university, with diverse program offerings encompassing the arts, health care, computer science and education.
-Its performing arts department is highly competitive and one of the fastest growing programs in the University.
-The highly acclaimed Actors Studio Drama School and Inside The Actors Studio television program have their home at Pace, giving students the opportunity to interact with major artists and celebrities.
-Innovative programs in cyber-security, healthcare, psychology, media and communications, and forensics insure that students are prepared for careers in fields that offer strong potential for employment and career growth.
+Historically known for its business programs, Pace has evolved into a comprehensive university with a variety of courses encompassing the arts, health care, computer science, and education.
+Its performing arts department is highly competitive and one of the fastest growing programs at the university.
+The Actors Studio Drama School, widely recognized as one of the best in the country, and the popular Inside The Actors Studio TV program have their homes at Pace, giving students the opportunity to interact with major artists and celebrities.
+Innovative programs in cyber-security, healthcare, psychology, media and communications, forensics, and homeland security ensure that students are prepared for careers in fields that offer strong potential for employment and career growth.

 |School type||private, coed college|